 This guided implementation is a seven call advisory process.

-Guided Implementation #1 - Set the stage for 360 degree feedback
+Guided Implementation #1 - Prepare for 360 degree feedback

 Call #1 - Discuss your organization’s readiness and appropriately time the launch of the 360 degree feedback program.